Sheldon Creed: Other racing

+Nicknames

+He is nicknamed "the Showstopper", which he received from SST announcer Sean Sermini.
+During his early off-road career, he possessed the moniker "Prodigy of Short Course".
+Creed's fans have also dubbed him with their own nicknames, such as "Shelgoat", due to his car control and ability to recover from seemingly unavoidable spins.
+During qualifying at Atlanta Motor Speedway in 2024, Rick Allen gave Sheldon the nickname "Silver" to represent the amount of times he has finished second in the Xfinity series.

 Personal life

 Creed was born in Alpine, California, with his family being heavily involved in racing.
 His father Scott, who supported him throughout his early career, was a dirt bike rider while his grandfather was a late model racer at Cajon Speedway.
 Grandfather Maurice Ortega runs the underground utility construction company A.M.
 Ortega and has sponsored Creed's off-road and NASCAR trucks.
 Ortega's grandson and Creed's cousin Bronsen Chiaramonte, also an off-road racer, was the LOORRS Mod Kart Rookie of the Year in 2018.

 Among Creed's idols growing up were motocross stars Travis Pastrana and Jeremy McGrath.
 Seven-time NASCAR Cup champion Jimmie Johnson is a family friend of the Creeds; like Creed, Johnson was from San Diego County and began his racing career on dirt bikes at Barona, followed by success in off-road and stadium trucks as a teenager before moving to stock cars.
 In 2020, Johnson's final year as a full-time NASCAR driver, Creed ran a tribute paint scheme based on Johnson's trophy truck at Darlington Raceway.

-Creed is married to Cami Parsons, the twin sister of fellow competitor and as a result Creed’s brother-in-law Stefan Parsons.
+Creed is married to Cami Parsons, the twin sister of Stefan Parsons.
+They are the parents of a son named Axel, who was born on June 11, 2022.
 He enjoys watching extreme sports and listening to country music such as Florida Georgia Line.